trilogy-group/aws-pricing-mcp/README.md

 The --rm flag removes the container when it exits.
 The -i flag enables interactive mode for stdio communication.
 The -q flag suppresses the docker messages about downloading the image.
+The --network none totally disconnects the container from the network to guarantee no data exfiltration.

 ### Using a local image